senseiwells/EssentialClient/docs/ClientScripts.md

 ### `getItemForSlot(slotNum)`

-- This returns the item in a current slot
+- This returns the item and item count in a current slot
 - Example: `getItemForSlot(46);`
-- Returns StringValue: `shield`
+- Returns ListValue: `[shield, 1]`

 ### `getEnchantmentsForSlot(slotNum)`